Connect with us

 Counterfeit products last for only a few months.
 PHOTO | FILE

-According to the Kenya Revenue Authority (KRA), the most counterfeited construction materials are steel, pipes and pipe fittings, valves, electric equipment, fasteners, roofing materials and cement.
+According to the Kenya Revenue Authority (KRA), the most counterfeited materials are steel, pipes and pipe fittings, valves, electric equipment, fasteners, roofing materials and cement.

 The products are mainly sourced from China, Dubai, Japan, Korea, and India.